Unleash/unleash-proxy-client-js/README.md

 });
 ```

+### SessionId - Important note!

+You may provide a custom session id via the "context".
+If you do not provide a sessionId this SDK will create a random session id, which will also be stored in the provided storage (local storage).
+By always having a consistent sessionId available ensures that even "anonymous" users will get a consistent experience when feature toggles is evaluated, in combination with a gradual (percentage based) rollout.

 ### Custom store

 This SDK will use [@react-native-async-storage/async-storage](https://react-native-async-storage.github.io/async-storage/) to backup feature toggles locally.
 This is useful for bootstrapping the SDK the next time the user comes back to your application.